 Don’t think you have to purchase all of the equipment you need before you hit the range for the first time.
-Instead call your local archery range.
-Many will allow you to rent equipment so that you can try out a variety of pieces prior to purchasing your own.
+Instead call your local archery retail shop, club or range.
+Many will allow you to rent equipment so that you can try out a variety of options prior to purchasing your own.
 Any Move United chapter that provides lessons will also include all of the equipment required in the lesson fee.

 When you head to your first lesson, take the time to talk with your instructor.
-To complete an archery motion, you will want to be able to nock the arrow (place the arrow onto the bow string), lift the bow to shoulder level, draw back the bowstring to your chin and release the arrow towards the target.
+To complete the archery shot process, you will need to be able to nock the arrow (place the arrow onto the bowstring, raise the bow to shoulder level, draw back the bowstring to your chin and release the arrow towards the target.
 Once all the arrows have been shot, the archer is also expected to retrieve their own arrows.
-If you have concerns about any of these motions, mention them to your instructor and they can help you come up with adaptations to help you with your shot process and can also assign an agent to help you to retrieve your arrows.
+If you have concerns about any of these requirements, mention them to your instructor and they can help you come up with equipment adaptations to help you with your shot process and can also assign an agent to help you to retrieve your arrows.

 The first thing you’ll want to decide is which position you’ll take your shot from.